lennysgarage/lennysgarage/README.md

 ### What I'm doing these days
 - 🔭 I’m currently working on a personal website to showcase my past and soon to be projects.
+- 🎎 I'm also working on two discord bots to learn and improve my JavaScript skills
 - 🌱 I’m currently learning web development using freeCodeCamp.

 Thanks for checking out my GitHub!
 Feel free to connect with me below.